Margaret C. Anderson: 1914, The Little Review

-The writer Ben Hecht, who was at least partly in love with her then, described her this way:
+The writer Ben Hecht described her this way:

 She was blond, shapely, with lean ankles and a Scandinavian face. ...
 I forgave her her chastity because she was a genius.
 During the years I knew her she wore the same suit, a tailored affair in robin's egg blue.
 Despite this unvarying costume she was as chic as any of the girls who model today for the fashion magazines. ...
 It was surprising to see a coiffure so neat on a noggin so stormy.

-In 1916, Anderson met Jane Heap, a spirited intellectual and artist immersed in the Chicago Arts and Crafts Movement, and a former lover to novelist Djuna Barnes.
-The two became lovers, and Anderson convinced her to become co-editor of The Little Review.
-Heap maintained a low profile, signing her contributions simply "jh", but she had a major impact on the success of the journal through its bold and radical content.
+In 1916, Anderson met Jane Heap, a spirited intellectual and artist immersed in Chicago's Arts and Crafts Movement and a former lover of the novelist Djuna Barnes.
+The two became lovers, and Anderson convinced Heap to become co-editor of The Little Review.
+Heap maintained a low profile, signing her contributions simply "JH", but she had a major impact on the success of the journal through its bold and radical content.

+For a while, Anderson and Heap published the magazine out of a ranch in Muir Woods, in the San Francisco Bay Area.

+1917, New York

-For a while, Anderson and Heap published the magazine out of a ranch in Muir Woods, across the San Francisco Bay Area, before moving to New York's Greenwich Village in 1917.
-With the help of critic Ezra Pound, who acted as her foreign editor in London, The Little Review published some of the most influential new writers in the English language, including Hart Crane, T. S. Eliot, Ernest Hemingway, James Joyce, Pound himself, and William Butler Yeats.
-The magazine's most published poet was New York dadaist Baroness Elsa von Freytag-Loringhoven, with whom Heap became friends on the basis of their shared confrontational feminist and artistic agendas.
+In 1917, Anderson and Heap moved to New York's Greenwich Village.
+With the help of the poet and critic Ezra Pound, who acted as Anderson's foreign editor in London, The Little Review published some of the most influential new writers in the English language, including Hart Crane, T. S. Eliot, Ernest Hemingway, James Joyce, Pound himself, and William Butler Yeats.
+The magazine's most published poet was the New York dadaist Baroness Elsa von Freytag-Loringhoven, with whom Heap became friends on the basis of their shared confrontational feminist and artistic agendas.
 Other notable contributors included Sherwood Anderson, André Breton, Jean Cocteau, Malcolm Cowley, Marcel Duchamp, Ford Madox Ford, Emma Goldman, Vachel Lindsay, Amy Lowell, Francis Picabia, Carl Sandburg, Gertrude Stein, Wallace Stevens, Arthur Waley, and William Carlos Williams.
-Even so, however, she once published an issue with a dozen blank pages to protest the temporary lack of exciting new works.
+Even so, however, Anderson once published an issue with a dozen blank pages to protest the temporary lack of exciting new works.

 In 1918, starting with the March issue, The Little Review began serializing James Joyce's Ulysses.
-Over time the U.S. Post Office seized and burned four issues of the magazine, and Anderson and her companion and associate editor, Jane Heap, were convicted of obscenity charges.
-Although the obscenity trial was ostensibly about Ulysses, Irene Gammel argues that The Little Review came under attack for its overall subversive tone and, in particular, its publication of Elsa von Freytag-Loringhoven’s sexually explicit poetry and outspoken defense of Joyce.
-During the trial in February, 1921, hundreds of "Greenwich Villagers", men and women, marched into Special Court Sessions; eventually, Anderson and Heap were each fined $100 and fingerprinted.
+Over time the U.S. Post Office seized and burned four issues of the magazine, and Anderson and Heap were convicted of obscenity charges.
+Although the obscenity trial was ostensibly about Ulysses, Irene Gammel argues that The Little Review came under attack for its overall subversive tone and, in particular, its publication of Elsa von Freytag-Loringhoven's sexually explicit poetry and outspoken defense of Joyce.
+During the trial in February 1921, hundreds of Greenwich Villagers, men and women, marched into Special Court Sessions; the outcome was that Anderson and Heap were fined $100 each and fingerprinted.